sjain-stanford/deep-route/README.md

-# deep-route
+# Deep Route

-PyTorch implementation and dataset generation code for the paper
+This repository contains the PyTorch implementation and dataset generation code for the paper

 **[Training a Fully Convolutional Neural Network to Route Integrated Circuits](https://arxiv.org/abs/1706.08948)**
 <br>